arielamaral/retrops2/README.md

 # ARMSX2

 ARMSX2 is a free and open-source PlayStation 2 (PS2) emulator for ARM devices based on PCSX2 and PCSX2_ARM64.
 Its purpose is to emulate the PS2's hardware for ARM devices, using a recompiler that operates as x86 -> arm64, not native arm64, this is subject to change as development continues.
-ARMSX2 allows you to play PS2 games on your mobile android phone, as well as on iOS and MacOS devices.
+ARMSX2 allows you to play PS2 games on your mobile android phone, as well as on iOS, Linux, and Windows devices.

 # Project Details